 Chi Alpha Sigma Inducts Eight Hollins Student-Athletes

 Chi Alpha Sigma honors college student-athletes who participate in a sport at the varsity intercollegiate level, achieve junior academic standing or higher after their fifth full time semester, and earn a 3.4 or higher cumulative grade point average.

-Hollins Names Laura A. McLary, Ph.D., as the University’s New Provost
+Hollins Appoints Laura A. McLary, Ph.D., as the University’s New Provost

 McLary, who comes to Hollins from the University of Portland, will serve as the university’s chief academic officer.
 “Laura is a creative and proactive problem-solver who leads with compassion and courage,” stated President Mary Dana Hinton.
 “She will be a dynamic and gifted collaborator with a variety of constituencies across our campus.”

 Peace Boat US Internship Inspires Jonea Mathis ‘23 to “See the World and Learn from People in a Conscious Way”

 The Hollins sophomore so impressed her supervisor during her 2021 J-Term signature internship that she was asked to stay on virtually with the nonprofit, nongovernmental organization headquartered in New York City this spring.